Bayesian model comparison for simulation-based inference: Conclusions

-We validate all SBI evidence estimator approaches, computing using \textsc{harmonic}, to those computed by likelihood-based alternatives (we stress that in a practical SBI setting the likelihood is not available but for validation purposes it is nevertheless useful to compare to the likelihood-based setting).
-As is to be expected, the variances of the SBI evidence estimates are generally larger than the likelihood-based approaches (since the latter exploit knowledge of the likelihood, whereas the SBI approaches clearly do not).
-Furthermore, we find that the NLE evidence calculation techniques typically provide excellent agreement with the reference values, providing more accurate evidence estimates compared to NPE and NRE.
-We suggest that this may be due to the fact that our NLE evidence estimation approach requires only a single neural density estimator (whereas the NPE and NRE approaches require two), resulting in fewer sources of approximation error.
-This result is particularly encouraging in view of applications to cosmological scenarios, where it is very common to perform SBI inference using the \textsc{pydelfi} software \citep{Alsing19}, which indeed implements (sequential) NLE to sample the posterior distribution.
+We also compare the different SBI evidence computation approaches that we propose and find that the NLE evidence estimation approach provides more accurate evidence estimates compared to the NPE and NRE approaches.
+This result is particularly encouraging for applications to cosmological scenarios, where it is very common to perform SBI inference using the \texttt{pydelfi} software, which indeed implements (sequential) NLE to sample the posterior distribution.

-Comparing amortised and sequential approaches to SBI inference, again coupled with \textsc{harmonic} for evidence estimation, we notice that the sequential approaches lead to either similar or more accurate estimates of the evidence.
-This is not surprising as it confirms that the quality of the approximation performed in applying the SBI technique does have an important effect on the derived quality of the evidence estimate.
-This increase in quality of the approximation comes at the expense of a reduction in the generalisation of the inference framework, which cannot be re-used for different observations.

-To conclude, the methodology and proof-of-concept analysis presented in this article highlights the potential of \textsc{harmonic} as an additional tool for Bayesian model selection that can also be successfully applied within novel, promising SBI settings.
-At present, in order to characterise the errors of the SBI evidence estimators proposed here we recommend bootstrapping, as performed in the simple numerical experiments presented in this article.
-Further research will focus on alternative approaches to estimate the variance of the estimators directly, folding in both sampling variance and neural density approximate error.
-Future research will also focus on extending the applicability of \textsc{harmonic} to larger data and parameter spaces, as well as leveraging more effective learnt importance target models.
+Overall, our methodology and proof-of-concept analysis highlight the potential of the learned harmonic mean estimator as an additional tool for Bayesian model selection in SBI settings.
+Future research will focus on extending the applicability of \texttt{harmonic} to larger data and parameter spaces, as well as on estimating the variance of the estimators directly, folding in both sampling variance and neural density approximate error.
+Application to more realistic examples and problems will be insightful, as well as a thorough analysis of the accuracy and precision of the proposed approach; we advocate a future study similar to \citet{Hermans21} but focused on model selection.
+Our hope is that this article provides a first step towards the computation of the Bayesian model evidence in SBI scenarios, in order to facilitate principled and robust Bayesian model selection.